FREQUENTLY ASKED QUESTIONS

 What is the testing process like?

-There are 4 steps to the testing process:
+There are 4 steps to the evaluation process:

 Intake.
 During the intake appointment you will meet with a licensed clinical psychologist to gather background information and explore the reason(s) you are seeking a neuropsychological/psychological evaluation.
 The clinical psychologist will answer any questions you may have in preparation for testing.